hapax/hapax.github.io/_posts/2013-09-04-savage-detectives.md

 <i>And that’s it, friends.
 I’ve done it all, I’ve lived it all.
 If I had the strength, I’d cry.
 I bid you all goodbye, Arturo Belano.</i>
 </span>

-The Savage Detectives is a melancholy 500-page metafictional footnote to these lines.
+The Savage Detectives is a melancholy 500-page metafictional footnote.

 ★★★★★